Returning to study—tips for mature students

 This may be your first time at university or you may be returning to study.
-Mature age students often worry that they are not as prepared for university as school leavers, but in actual fact your life experience and the skills you have gained along the way give you a real advantage.
+Mature students often worry that they are not as prepared for university as school leavers.
+However, your life experience and the skills you have gained can be a real advantage.

-Spend some time familiarising yourself with the assessment schedule and expectations before the course starts.
+Spend some time familiarising yourself with the assessment schedule before the course starts.
 This can be accessed on your course page on the Course Finder.
-Add these details to your calendar, and anticipate when you’re going to be at your busiest in the trimester.
+Add these details to your calendar and anticipate when you’re going to be at your busiest in the trimester.

-If you want to make a realistic schedule that allows you to manage your study, personal, and work commitments, make an appointment with one of our learning advisers.
+If you would like help with planning realistic weekly and trimester schedules that will allow you to manage your study, personal and work commitments, with one of our learning advisers

 Don’t worry if you haven’t written anything ‘academic’ for a long time.
 The writing skills that you have developed in your profession or everyday life are transferrable to university.

-The ability to construct a good essay or report involves understanding the process and the conventions of academic writing.
+The ability to construct a good assignment involves understanding the writing process and the conventions of academic writing.
 You may feel a bit rusty or lacking in confidence.
-But remember, academic writing is a developmental skill that will improve with time and practice.
+But academic writing is a developmental skill that will improve with time and practice.

-Student Learning can help with individual assistance and/or workshops.
-You can have a 50 minute individual appointment at Student Learning (you need to book ahead for this as places fill up fast) or drop into the library for a quick 15 minute chat.
+Student Learning can support you individually and/or through a range of workshops.
+You are able to book a 50-minute individual appointment at Student Learning (make sure you book ahead for this as places fill up fast) or drop into the library for a quick 15 minute chat